 Our vision for Mathematics at Atherton High School is for all students to develop a deep understanding of mathematical concepts so that we produce independent and resilient young people who appreciate and understand the world of mathematics around them.

 The language of mathematics influences all our lives and is vital to the future prosperity of young people.
 Whilst providing students with a solid understanding of mathematical concepts, we aim to communicate how mathematics is essential to everyday life, which is critical in science, technology, engineering, business and necessary for financial literacy.

-We believe students deserve a high quality education that is ambitious for all with a wide variety of engaging opportunities that build confidence, develop skills and promote academic excellence, which prepares them well for everyday life.
+We believe our students deserve a high-quality education that is ambitious for all, with a wide variety of engaging opportunities that builds confidence, develops knowledge and promotes academic excellence, all of which prepares them well for everyday life.
 Attainment in the subject is key to opening new doors to further study and future employment.

-Our aim is that all pupils:
+Our aims are for all pupils:

-Knowledge Organisers – Autumn Term (2020-2021)
+Knowledge Organisers – Autumn Term 2022

 Learning Journey 2022 – 2023